Glacier Bay National Park contains 3.5 million acres of forest, inlets, mountain peaks, and beautiful glaciers.

 Complimentary mimosas was just one of the many perks provided to Sanctuary guests.

-Like most other days on our Alaskan Cruise, we had gorgeous weather, which only enhanced the spectacular turquoise color of the glacial waters.
+Like most other days on our Alaskan Cruise, we had gorgeous weather, which only enhanced the spectacular turquoise color of the glacial waters of Glacier Bay.

 Everywhere we looked, there was beautifully defined scenery with intense blues and greens!